ptwu/outbreak/INSTALL.md

 3. Run `make buildall` in the root directory (the folder this file is in).
 This will build all the necessary source code in the project.
+    - This might take a couple minutes; sorry about that, our node project uses some modules we need to download.
+Rest assured though that you can delete the folder after you're done working with this game and all of the downloaded stuff will be gone.

 ### Commands For Building the System and Running It